Ateez: 2026: Continuation of "In Your Fantasy" world tour, Golden Hour: Part.4 and Part.5 and BST Hyde Park

+On June 26, Ateez released their fourteenth EP, Golden Hour: Part.5 with the title track "Bad".
+It debuted No.1 on the Billboard 200 with 228k units, making them the group with the most top 10s in the 2020s.
+In South Korea, "Bad" entered the top ten across all major domestic streaming services, including the real-time and daily charts of Melon, Bugs, Flo, Vibe, and Genie, making Ateez the only fourth-generation boy group to do so.
+On June 28, they became the third K-pop group to headline the BST Hyde Park festival.

 Artistry

 Musical style and lyrical themes

-According to Rolling Stone India, Ateez blends hip-hop, trap, dubstep, and pop to craft their signature sound.
-From Middle Eastern flavours, traces of indie pop, tropical house, synthwave, and trap-infused slow jams they have created a strong singular identity without sacrificing creativity and variety.
-Their B-side tracks explore and present several sides of the group.
-The group makes sure to be deeply involved in the songwriting, production, and conceptualisation of each album.
-Most of their lyrics are motivational and revolve around teamwork, success, togetherness, and confidence.
-Their lead singles tend to be anthemic and incite a sense of euphoria in their audiences.
+According to Rolling Stone India, Ateez integrates elements of hip-hop, trap, dubstep, and pop to construct their signature sound.
+Their music incorporates varied influences, including Middle Eastern, indie pop, tropical house, synthwave, and trap-infused slow tempos.
+Members of the group actively participate in the songwriting, production, and conceptualisation of their releases.
+The group's lyrical themes frequently focus on teamwork, confidence, perseverance, and unity, while their lead singles are often characterised as anthemic and powerful.

 According to Forbes, Ateez's multifaceted artistry is reflected in their style and youth-focused messaging.
 Their lyrics delve into the growth and decision-making process that humans experience during adolescence.
 Earmilk describes the group's discography as a powerful combination of hip-hop and electronic trap.
 And that it is dark-tinged and of bold musicality.
 USA Today describes the group's music as having a "varied nature", which highlights their versatility and adaptability.

 ATEEZ has always taken on new challenges in terms of sounds and genres throughout the various albums we've released until now.
 Honestly, I think we've enjoyed challenging ourselves to try new things because there's no need to confine ourselves to a specific genre if the music can highlight and bring together the strengths of the individual members.
 While we've had songs where we focused on a more cinematic and dramatic style to follow a storyline, we also understand the joy of the entertainment that can be found in the music itself.
 This track brings this to the forefront, even bolder in sound and creative in the blending of each member's unique abilities.
 I'm excited for us to be able to continue to showcase ATEEZ's distinct identity within a framework we create for ourselves through various musical challenges and performances.